bensaufley/old-personal-website/source/pages/resume.md

 ## Skills

-**Languages:** Proficient in Ruby, Node.js, TypeScript, PHP, MySQL, Postgres, HTML (HAML, Pug, Slim), CSS (SASS), ES5/ES6+ (Babel), and shell.
-Experience with Go, Swift, LESS, and MongoDB.
+**Languages:** Proficient in Go, Node.js, TypeScript/JavaScript, MySQL, Postgres, HTML (HAML, Pug, Slim), CSS (SASS, PostCSS), PHP, Ruby, and shell.
+Experience with Kotlin, Java, Swift and MongoDB.

-**Frameworks and Libraries:** Proficient in Ruby on Rails, Rspec/Capybara, Webpack, Next.js, React/JSX, Redux, Sequelize, Mocha/Chai, jQuery, Wordpress, Express.js and Sinatra.
-Experience with Backbone.js and Meteor.
+**Frameworks and Libraries:** Proficient in Webpack and Babel, React/Preact/JSX, Styled Components, Redux, Jest, Next.js, Mocha/Chai, jQuery, Ruby on Rails, Rspec/Capybara, Wordpress, Express.js and Sinatra.
+Experience in Spring and Ktor.

-**Software:** Proficient in Adobe Creative Cloud suite, Sketch, Git, Windows and Mac environments.
+**Software:** Proficient in Adobe Creative Cloud suite, Sketch, Figma, Git, Windows and Mac environments, Docker and Kubernetes, AWS and GCP.
 Develop in Visual Studio Code, RubyMine, and Xcode for Swift.
+Analytics in DataDog and Grafana via Prometheus.
 Office suites are no problem.
 Use vim when handy, but no hjkl – arrow keys exist for a reason.

 References availablue [upon request](/contact)